VioletStarsinChains/FelixSaysDoubt/README.md

 Q: What are you hoping to get out of this?

-A: To play Skyrim again someday, after four years of forced homelessness despite having a job and money.
+A: To get back to where I belong.

 Q: Have you considered the possibility that you're insane?